un-nf/404/CONTRIBUTING.md

 **We want:**
 - Developers who are willing to commit: join the team, sign contributor agreements, and help carry the design, security, and maintenance burden.
-- If you can't join, open an issue, file a detailed bug, propose an RFC, or submit test cases/examples rather than direct code changes.
+- If you can't join, open an issue, file a detailed bug, or submit test cases/examples rather than direct code changes.

 **Contact to apply:** `404mesh@proton.me`